MaximSemenov/index/README.md

 ### Gmail Clone

 Gmail Clone - is an Angular adaptation of the best mail service by Google - Gmail.
+PHP and MySQL are used for the server side.

 [Gmail Clone Source](https://github.com/MaximSemenov/gmail-clone)

 [Gmail Clone Demo](http://173.255.247.60)

+login: demo
+password: demo

 ### Chessboard